apache/trafficserver/doc/admin-guide/plugins/xdebug.en.rst

     hit-fresh   The object was fresh in the cache. skipped     The cache lookup was skipped.
     ==========  ===========

+    If a request goes through multiple proxies, each one prepends its X-Cache header content at the beginning of the existing X-Cache header.
+As a result, the order is reversed from the Via: header.

 X-Cache-Generation
   The cache generation ID for this transaction, as specified by the